-Gender Selection and Infertility
+Gender Selection and the Infertility Patient

-Some patients undergoing infertility treatment consider family balancing because they’re already undergoing IVF and want to take advantage of the option of choosing gender via PGD.
 According to Phyllis Martin, a licensed counselor based in Fairfax, Virginia, “Either the clock has run out or they have secondary infertility.
 They’re in their forties.
 They’re probably only going to have two children.
 And … they think, ‘We’d like to have one of each.’”
 Martin, also a board member of RESOLVE, a nonprofit patient advocacy group for infertility patients, says that many of the people she counsels about sex selection are infertility patients.
 They know the technology is available and they want to have that choice.
 They have a vision of their ideal family and they want to bring it to reality.

 See PGS and PGD Overview for the process of PGS with IVF.

 Call us at (866)472-4483, or complete the form on this page to schedule an appointment.